buildpacks/spec/platform.md

 The buildpacks directory MUST contain unarchived buildpack blobs such that:

 - Each top-level directory is a buildpack ID.
-- Each second-level directory is a buildpack version which is a symlink to a blob containing that buildpack version.
+- Each second-level directory is a buildpack version which is a symlink to a blob or subdirectory inside of a blob containing that buildpack version.

 ## Security Considerations